Key Takeaways

 Can I be fired for taking maternity leave?

-No. If you're eligible for FMLA leave, your employer must hold your position (or an equivalent one) while you're on leave.
-Firing or demoting an employee for taking protected leave is illegal retaliation.
+If you're eligible for Family and Medical Leave Act leave, your employer must hold your position or an equivalent one while you're on protected leave.
+Firing or demoting an employee for taking protected leave can be illegal retaliation, but the analysis depends on eligibility, timing, and the employer's stated reason.

 What if my employer doesn't offer any maternity benefits?

-You may still be eligible for FMLA unpaid leave (12 weeks if you qualify), short-term disability through your employer's plan, or accrued PTO/sick leave.
+You may still be eligible for Family and Medical Leave Act unpaid leave if you qualify, short-term disability through your employer's plan, or accrued paid time off or sick leave.
 Understanding your existing benefits before you need them is critical.

 Does adoption qualify for the same leave as childbirth?

-For state agency employees under SB 16X, the leave explicitly covers adoption placement.
-For school employees under SB 1121, the statute's language focuses on leave following birth.
+For state agency employees under Senate Bill 16X, the leave explicitly covers adoption placement.
+For school employees under Senate Bill 1121, the statute's language focuses on leave following birth.
 Coverage for adoption may vary by district implementation.
-Review your specific employer's policies and consult HR about eligibility.
+Review your specific employer's policies and consult human resources about eligibility.

-Can I use FMLA and Oklahoma paid maternity leave at the same time?
+Can I use Family and Medical Leave Act leave and Oklahoma paid maternity leave at the same time?

-Yes — the paid maternity leave typically runs concurrently with FMLA leave.
-You receive six weeks of paid leave as part of the 12-week FMLA entitlement, not in addition to it.
-After the six weeks of paid leave, remaining FMLA time is unpaid unless you use accrued sick or annual leave.
+Yes — the paid maternity leave typically runs concurrently with Family and Medical Leave Act leave where that federal law applies.
+You receive six weeks of paid leave as part of the 12-week protected-leave period, not in addition to it.
+After the six weeks of paid leave, remaining protected time is unpaid unless you use accrued sick or annual leave.

 What if my employer retaliates for taking maternity leave?

-Retaliation for taking lawfully entitled leave — including demotion, discipline, reduced hours, or termination — is illegal under both FMLA and Oklahoma law.
-Document any adverse actions and consult an employment attorney immediately.
+Retaliation for taking lawfully entitled leave — including demotion, discipline, reduced hours, or termination — can be illegal under federal and Oklahoma law.
+Document any adverse actions and consult an employment attorney promptly.

 Questions About Your Leave Rights?